-These are the best running smartwatches you can buy right now
+These are the best running watches you can buy right now

 Best running watches Android Central 2021

-Whether you're a new runner, a budget shopper, a casual runner, or a seasoned expert, there are plenty of smartwatches to choose from.
-You'll also find that many of the best running watches are also some of the best Android smartwatches you can buy.
-If you want a well-rounded experience that caters to your affinity for running, you'll have a wide range of options available to you.
-The Garmin Forerunner 245 Music continues to be the best running watch overall with solid battery life, tons of advanced features, and accurate tracking.
+Whether you're a new runner, a budget shopper, a casual athlete, or a seasoned expert, there are plenty of smartwatches to choose from these days.
+You'll discover that many of the best running watches also happen to be some of the best Android smartwatches you can buy.
+If you're craving a well-rounded experience that caters to your passion for running, you'll have a plethora of options available to you.
+The Garmin Forerunner 245 Music continues to be the best running watch overall with tons of advanced running features, solid battery life, and highly accurate activity tracking.

-- Best overall: Garmin Forerunner 245 Music
+- Best overall: Garmin Forerunner 245 Music GPS Running Smartwatch

-- Best value: Garmin Forerunner 55
+- Best value: Garmin Forerunner 55 GPS Running Watch

-- Best for casual runners: Fitbit Versa 3
+- Best for casual runners: Fitbit Versa 3 Health & Fitness Smartwatch

-- Best for training: Polar Vantage V2
+- Best for training: Polar Vantage V2 Premium Multisport Smartwatch with GPS

-- Best for LTE: Garmin Forerunner 945 LTE
+- Best for LTE: Garmin Forerunner 945 LTE Premium GPS Running/Triathlon Smartwatch

-- Best for Wear OS: Suunto 7
+- Best for Wear OS: Galaxy Watch 4 Smartwatch - Black

-- Best for iOS: Apple Watch Series 6
+- Best for iOS: Apple Watch Series 6 - Sport Band

 Best overall: Garmin Forerunner 245 Music

 If you're a runner of any kind, chances are you've heard a thing or two about the Garmin Forerunner 245 Music.
 It's been around for two years, but this is one of those running watches that ages gracefully.
-Newer models continue to come out — from Garmin as well as other top brands — but the Forerunner 245 Music continues to be a go-to choice for many running enthusiasts.
+Newer models continue to come out — from Garmin and other top brands — but the Forerunner 245 Music continues to be a go-to choice for many running enthusiasts.

 As the name suggests, one of the stand-out features of the Garmin Forerunner 245 Music is onboard storage for up to 500 songs.
 If you're a dedicated runner who enjoys listening to music while you exercise, this allows you to leave your phone behind while still having access to your favorite tunes.
 This is a wonderful bonus, but the real selling point here is the impressive running features you'll get.

-This running watch offers multiple tools that help your train better, including Running Dynamics and Garmin Coach.
+This Garmin smartwatch offers multiple tools that help your train better, including Running Dynamics and Garmin Coach.
 Additionally, the training status feature lets you know whether you're overtraining or undertraining.
 You can use the training load feature to compare your most recent exercise volume to the optimal range for your current fitness level.
 You'll never be short on run profiles, either.
 The Forerunner 245 Music offers treadmill running, indoor and outdoor track running, trail running, and virtual running.

-This running watch offers 7 days of battery life in smartwatch mode, 24 hours in GPS mode, and 6 hours in GPS with music mode.
+This running watch offers seven days of battery life in smartwatch mode, 24 hours in GPS mode, and 6 hours in GPS with music mode.
 If you're someone who likes extra features, you might be disappointed to learn that the Garmin Forerunner 245 Music does not offer NFC for Garmin Pay.
 The music model of the watch is more expensive, so that's something to keep in mind if you're on the fence about whether or not you need built-in storage.

 Pros: